marcosrachid/java8_oca_study/README.md

 ".class" files are bytecodes generated from compiling a java code.

+java command can use "." to separate packages.

+javac receives a ".java" file to generate a ".class".

 classes variable are static variable attached to the class and shared between every instance.

 instance variables are a state variable attached to an instance.
 They has a default value from the start.